BeeZeeAgent/beezee/README.md

 # BeeZee

 BeeZee is an agent orchestrator, observability and convenience tool.
-It runs a local web server, detects available coding agents such as Claude Code and Codex, and gives you one place to launch, resume, and monitor sessions.
+I tried to scratch my own itch(es), maybe it will be useful for You, too. :) It runs a local web server, detects available coding agents such as Claude Code and Codex, and gives you one place to launch, resume, and monitor sessions.

 ## Who is it for?

-BeeZee is mainly for developers and small teams who run agentic coding tools across multiple machines and want clearer remote access, session visibility, and usage insight.
+The target audience are mainly developers and small white collar teams who manage multiple agentic machines, work remotely and would like some clarity and convenience around agentic interactions.

 ## Why?

 I use multiple harnesses in parallel, often on the same project.
-I also practice "mobile coding": exposing my dev machine through Tailscale and continuing work from a phone or another device.
+I also practice "movibe coding" (sorry) by exposing my dev machine through Tailscale and continuing work from a phone or another device.
 A few things are still frustrating in that workflow:

 1. Devices usually need to be on the same private network before they can reach a dev node.
-2. Harnesses do not see each other's sessions, so continuing a Claude Code thread in Codex is not ergonomic.
+2. Harnesses do not see each other's sessions, so continuing a CC thread in Codex is not ergonomic.
 3. Token consumption is opaque.
+I want to see how much tokens have been spent on what and later analyse and optimise usage.
 4. Starting a remote session from mobile usually means navigating folders and SSHing manually.
 5. MCP servers and other tools can clutter context unless they are managed deliberately.

 BeeZee focuses on the local orchestration side: folders, sessions, remote terminals, harness launchers, and usage visibility.
 For access from arbitrary devices without joining your private network, use the BeeZee Cloud Relay at `https://app.beezyai.net`.
+Disclaimer: it's a paywalled service, you can decide if it worths the few bucks.

+## Vision
+My goal eventually is to build an ecosystem that supports individuals and small businesses to unlock the full potential of the agentic arsenal with keeping their token consumption at bay, which in the current frenzy is kind skimmed over.
+And I'm convinced that at least a subset of tasks could be achieved with 50-80% less tokens without quality issues.

 ## Install